 Of course, it is impossible to know whether Commanding would have won that Derby, but Walton had no doubts, for he had tried Commanding to be a stone better racehorse than Castlerae, who nonetheless won the prestigious Jockey Club Handicap and Churchill Stakes later at the same Riccarton meeting.
 There was another measure of consolation when George Walton’s filly, Fair Symbol, impressively won the New Zealand Oaks at the same time.
 Soon after, however, New Zealand racing authorities disqualified Walton for three years.
 Commanding and Castlerae were subsequently sold to the Californian racing identity, Rex Ellsworth, for an undisclosed amount and never raced in New Zealand again.
 When this turbulent history is taken into account, was it any wonder that in 1975, Walton sought Derby salvation in his impressive chestnut colt by Battle-Wagon?

 George Walton was no stranger to Australian shores.
 While Commanding might have been the classiest racehorse he’d ever campaigned this side of the Tasman, he’d been successful on previous Australian visits with quite a few lesser gallopers bred and owned by him, including some of Battle Sign’s maternal forebears.
-However, Walton’s first successful foray here came with a 50/1 outsider at Moonee Valley in June 1950, named Castlebrae, a son of Arena.
+However, Walton’s first successful foray here came during June 1950 with a 50/1 outsider at Moonee Valley named Castlebrae, a son of Arena.
 Why bookmakers took such risks, given that he had won some twelve races in New Zealand including the Telegraph Handicap and was the current six-furlong record holder at Trentham, is anyone’s guess?
 But the prize money and winning wager paid for George and Eileen Walton’s Australian holiday.
 It was a holiday the happy couple would reprise regularly almost every other year over the next twenty-five years to escape the harsh New Zealand winters, provided at least one or two of their homebreds seemed good enough to transport across the water.
 Given the currency restrictions in New Zealand in the years after the war, it also made sense to campaign a horse in Australia and then sell it here if the price was right.
-After all, farming was Walton’s business and racing his hobby.
+After all, farming was Walton’s business and racing was his hobby.
 Unless he sold some of his stock, he risked racing becoming his business and farming his hobby.

 One horse that George Walton campaigned at Randwick was Franlyle, a daughter of First Round, and the maternal granddam of Battle Sign.
 In April 1956 he brought her over the Tasman, and with Jack O’Sullivan in the saddle, he won a couple of races at Randwick including the A.J.C.
 Princess Handicap at 16/1.
 Walton even sent her around in the A.J.C.
 Adrian Knox Stakes a few days later, a race in which she was prominent to the home turn before tiring to finish fourth behind that year’s Melbourne Cup heroine, Evening Peal.
 It proved a profitable A.J.C. autumn for Walton that year for his horse Decisive also won the Final Handicap with Jack O’Sullivan in the irons, after picking up third prize money in the Doncaster.